MihailoTim/Kernel-for-RiscV-architecure/README.md

 Scope of the project also includes implementing memory allocation, thread managment, semaphores and both synchronus and asynchronus context switch, as well as preemption on interrupt from keyboard or timer.

-Kernel is running a single user application that is statically linked and already loaded into operative memory.
+Kernel is running a single user application that is statically linked and preloaded into operative memory.
 For the purpose of testing this user program is represented as userMain() function.

 <br/>